teuton-software/teuton/docs/learn/example-03-remote-hosts.md

 * Export reports using other output formats.
 * Checking remote machine (host1) with Windows OS.

-> This example is on GitHub repository `teuton-challenge` at `learn/learn-03-remote-hosts`.
+> This example is on GitHub repository at `examples/learn-03-remote-hosts`.

 ## Config file (`config.yaml`)